Amherst Youth Basketball: Fundamentals for the 2023-2024 Season

 - Contact the registrar for more information about the registration process that is not covered on this page.

 After reading this panel, as well as the items that are referenced, click here to register.

 Amherst Youth Basketball was founded in 1978 with a 4th-6th grade boys division and a 7th-8th grade boys division.
 Coaches and parents officiated games with the exception of playoffs, which were officiated by high school officials.
 Parents stood on line at Mill Middle school to get one of the 150 spots available in the league.

 In the 1990s, the first AYB Board was established, four girls teams were formed that played exhibition games against 6th grade boys teams, and a Boys HS league was introduced.
 Further, professional officials were used during all games.

-In the 2000s, registration went from 350 to 950 players, the enumeration substition list was introduced, AYB went on-line with a website and registration, modern uniforms were introduced, relationships with local colleges/universities were solidified, and a 3rd grade division was introduced for both boys and girls.
+In the early 2000s, registration went from 350 to 950 players, the enumeration substition list was introduced, AYB went on-line with a website and registration, modern uniforms were introduced, relationships with local colleges/universities were solidified, and by the late 2000s, a 3rd grade division was introduced for both boys and girls.